clojusc/mesomatic-examples/README.md

 ## Documentation [&#x219F;](#contents)

-The project's auto-generated documentation is available here (such that it is):
+The project's auto-generated documentation (such that it is) is available here:

 * [http://clojusc.github.io/mesomatic-hello/](http://clojusc.github.io/mesomatic-hello/)